The Perfect Family Sunset Cruise on Catamaran Old Glory

 Skipper Bud knows how much I love a sunset cruise, and on this day, he happened to have the chance to offer the boat to me and my family for the afternoon.
 And we jumped at it!

-My wife Liz and her parents, who are visiting from Holland, have all been out with Skipper Bud before.
-But this was the first chance we had to bring Benson along for his first sail.
+My wife and her parents, who are visiting from Europe, have all been out with Skipper Bud before.
+But this was the first chance we had to bring our son along for his first sail.